 - Career Management

 The CCAP program helps students to develop the professional skills needed to become business leaders of tomorrow.
 With a focus on professionalism, networking, and engagement, students will select from a menu of online and in-person activities that satisfy each requirement.
-Each year, CCAP requirements become progressively more involved; from learning about student success strategies in the freshman year, to participating in an internship or study abroad as a junior or senior.
+Each year, CCAP requirements become progressively more involved; from learning about student success strategies in the first year, to participating in an internship or study abroad as a junior or senior.
 Details about requirements for satisfying annual milestones can be found on the Carson College website.

 Students can expect to spend a minimum of 7-10 co-curricular hours each year, depending on how students choose to satisfy each requirement.
 However, as students become involved in leadership activities and high impact learning experiences, the amount of co-curricular hours will increase.
 For example, over the course of one academic year, a student attending weekly club meetings could spend about 26 hours in club meetings, a summer internship could total 300-400 hours, and a 6-week faculty led study abroad program averages about 250 hours.